John Day Generator Cooling Water System Rehab

 Description

-The Department of Defense, through the U.S. Army Corps of Engineers (USACE) Portland District, is soliciting proposals for the rehabilitation of the Generator Water Cooling System at the John Day Dam located in Rufus, Oregon.
-The project entails replacing generator air coolers, header and drain piping, and installing modulating valves and associated controls across 16 generator units to mitigate water infiltration issues that have led to generator failures.
-This initiative is critical for maintaining the operational efficiency of one of the largest hydroelectric facilities in the United States, with an estimated project cost between $5 million and $10 million.
-Interested small businesses must submit their proposals by October 11, 2024, and are encouraged to attend a site visit scheduled for September 25, 2024.
-For further inquiries, contact Andrew Sprys at andrew.j.sprys@usace.army.mil or Andrea Smothers at andrea.k.smothers@usace.army.mil.
+The U.S. Army Corps of Engineers, Portland District, is soliciting proposals for the rehabilitation of the Generator Water Cooling System at the John Day Dam, located in Rufus, Oregon.
+The project involves replacing generator air coolers, header and drain piping, and installing modulating valves and associated controls across 16 generator units to prevent water infiltration and improve operational efficiency.
+This initiative is critical for maintaining the reliability of one of the largest hydroelectric facilities in the United States, with an estimated project cost between $5 million and $10 million.
+Interested small businesses must submit their proposals by November 13, 2024, and can direct inquiries to Andrew Sprys at andrew.j.sprys@usace.army.mil or Andrea Smothers at andrea.k.smothers@usace.army.mil.

 Point(s) of Contact